 Would you describe sex using any of these words?
 If you do, then lubricants may be your new best friend.
 In fact, even if these words aren’t what you would use to describe intercourse, lubricants are still your best friend.

-Running a sexual wellness business the product we sell most of and that people repeatedly come back for are one of our quality lubricants.
-It is a simple product, that is an inexpensive addition to your self care kit that can transform your sex life.
+Running a sexual wellness business the product we sell most of and that people repeatedly come back for is our quality lubricants.
+It is a simple product, that is an inexpensive addition to your self-care kit that can transform your sex life.

 How wet you get or the amount of vaginal secretions that your body naturally produces vary between individuals and are impacted by a whole range of things including;

 ● Hormonal changes can be due to everything from contraception, pregnancy, breastfeeding, menstruation to some other medications.

 ● Medical conditions like diabetes, autoimmune issues, side effects of chemotherapy, or surgical treatments such as hysterectomy.

 ● Medications such as the contraceptive pill, anti-depressants, allergy medications as well as some hormonal based treatments for common conditions like endometriosis.

 ● Chemical products you use around the house like washing powders, scented toilet roll, or soap-based products.